Does ceasefire in Gaza mean Israeli escalation with Lebanon’s Hezbollah?

 Is there a connection?

-Analysts told Al Jazeera a Gaza ceasefire could shift Israel’s military focus to Lebanon, where it has exchanged attacks with Hezbollah since the day after Ocotber 7.
+Analysts told Al Jazeera a Gaza ceasefire could shift Israel’s military focus to Lebanon, where it has exchanged attacks with Hezbollah since the day after October 7.

 The exchanges across Lebanon’s southern border are not exactly tit-for-tat.